Free cookie consent management tool by TermsFeed Generator What Actually Breaks Mission-Critical Hiring | Thor

 Below, we break down the most common pressure points we see – the same ones leaders consistently flag when asked what delays mission-critical hiring.

-Breaking down the real pressure points1.
-Too many decision-makers
+Breaking down the real pressure points

 Large, high-impact projects often involve multiple stakeholders – delivery leads, programme managers, procurement, leadership teams.
 Without clear ownership, decisions slow, feedback fragments, and strong candidates disengage.